Child Welfare System Redesign

 Program Mission Statement

-Mission: To redesign the U.S. Child Welfare System to be: (1) child-centered, family-focused, and equitable to all children and families throughout the United States; (2) free from corruption and further child endangerment; and (3) proactive through a data-driven approach for the prevention of child assault/battery, rape/incest, sexual assault/battery, and criminal neglect.
+Mission: To redesign the current Child Welfare System to be: (1) child-centered, family-supportive, and equitable to all children and families throughout the United States; (2) free from corruption and further child endangerment; and (3) proactive through a data-driven approach toward the prevention of child assault/battery, rape/incest, and criminal neglect.

 Program Problem Statement

 “Child abuse is a profound social problem that is first and foremost a criminal one.”

 – Randy Burton, Esq.

 History of Child Abuse